devsar/django-graphene-vuejs/README.md

 # About me
-This will setup, using docker-compose, a basic Django + Django Graphene + Vuejs `(vue-cli project)` project.
+This will setup, using docker-compose, a basic Django + Vuejs `(vue-cli project)` project.

 # Status: